C4E5G3/nixs-main/content/en/_index.md

 13. Security - yes you read that correctly.
 I don't even want to think about what 'the alternatives' are presently implementing in terms of monitoring your personal space.
 Youtube things like 'spyware' and 'zero day exploits'.

-*My personal bugbear - amongst a sleuth - with Windows was the amount of time spent shoring it up

-**You can exhume old hardware and get Linux to run on it, however this is not advisable.
-But you can use a minimal modern system (my 8GB DDR Ram set-up cost under 350 Euros) and have a very good experience.
-Most Linux systems occupy about 10-20GB of drive space

-***A sleuth (or clowder) is a group of bears - thanks ChatGPT :))

 These are not the only areas in which Linux offers advantages, but they are the main ones, outside of specific use cases.
 Now unless you have a background in functional programming, I would not advise trying to jump straight into Nixos, (although it offers both more of the above advantages, and more <ins>than</ins> the above advantages),